• Skip to main content

 Filed Under: Identity

-July 13, 2019 by Matt Pavlik Leave a Comment
+July 13, 2019 by Matt Pavlik 1 Comment

+Rest makes it possible to perform at your highest level.
+You probably do your best work when you are relaxed and “in the zone.”
 Have you experienced this kind of rest?
-Would you like to learn how to enter into the rest God intends for you?
+Would you like to learn to enter into the rest God intends for you?

 Sometimes the sweet spot is elusive because of sin and the curse.
+They cloud and distort who you are.
 Sometimes you have to do what you don’t particularly want to do.
 Overcoming the curse requires hard work.
 The goal isn’t to eliminate your effort, but instead to optimize your effort.
+You put in your effort while relying on God to carry what you were never meant to carry.

-Do you know what it feels like to pursue what you want to instead of what you have to (because of obligation or responsibility)?
-God wants you to experience unpressured living at least one day out of seven.
+Do you know what it feels like to pursue what you want instead of what you must (because of obligation or responsibility)?
+God created the sabbath so you can experience unpressured living at least one day out of seven.
 The lift you gain from one day of rest can carry into the other six days.

-Who are you (how do you live) when you’re under obligation?
-This is how you fill your day to meet the demands of life.
-It’s required.
-So don’t miss this: You’re probably not optimally in touch with your true identity while under obligation.
+Who are you when you’re under obligation?
+How do you fill your day to meet the demands of life?
+Don’t miss this: You’re probably not optimally in touch with your true identity while under obligation.
 That’s because obligation implies some amount of stress and that changes everything.

-Who are you (how do you live) when you’re not under any obligation?
-This is what you accomplish during productive play.
-This isn’t lower functioning (brain dead) activities that allow passive living.
+Who are you when you’re not under any obligation?
+Then, how do you live?
+This is what you can accomplish during productive play.
 Restful living means entering into a natural high by functioning at the level of God’s highest purposes for you.
-This is true recreation-an effort that recovers more energy than it spends.
+This is true recreation — an effort that recovers more energy than it spends.

-When you practice entering rest, it will help you when you are under the stress of responsibility.
+To play is to relax.
+Some people can’t stop working.
+Their play is only work in disguise.
+When you practice relaxing, it will help you when you are under the stress of responsibility.
 You’ll be able to work more efficiently when you are under stress.

+Restful living will be different for each person.
+What activities bring you more energy as you participate in them?
 In the movie, Chariots of Fire, Eric Liddell says, “When I run, I feel His pleasure.”
 Even though he’s exerting himself completely he has entered God’s rest.
 He’s burdened with running, but not burdened with debilitating anxieties.

 When God’s power is available genuine play is possible.
 That’s because He does the heavy lifting.
 Jesus said: